Sales success is all in the mind.

 4. You play on our fear of missing out

 People tend to act fast when offers expire quickly or supplies are limited.

-E-commerce sites display messages such as “only 3 left”, car manufacturers bring out limited editions and clearance sales implore us to take advantage of “unbeatable prices” but to hurry because “when they are gone they are gone”.
+E-commerce sites display messages such as “only 3 left”.
+Car manufacturers bring out limited editions.
+Clearance sales implore us to take advantage of “unbeatable prices”.
+But to hurry because “when they are gone they are gone”.

-Clever reinforcement of the message often appears in the guise of countdown timers on websites (beloved of sites such as Groupon and eBay) or reminder emails with additional incentives to buy as in this example from Moss Bros.
+Clever reinforcement of the message often appears in the guise of countdown timers on websites (beloved of sites such as Groupon and eBay).
+Or reminder emails with additional incentives to buy as in the example above from Moss Bros.